arangodb/docs/3.10/http/document-address-and-etag.md

   **has already happened on a replica**, but is not yet officially committed on its leader.

-When no writes are happening, allowing dirty reads is generally safe.
+When no writes are happening, allowing to read from followers is generally safe.

-The following APIs support dirty reads:
+The following APIs support reading from followers:

 - Single document reads (`GET /_api/document`)
 - Batch document reads (`PUT /_api/document?onlyget=true`)